nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `undone INDEX`

+If you realised that you've an uncompleted assignment marked as done, you can mark the assignment as not done.

-You can unmark assignments that you have previously marked as done by specifying the assignment `INDEX` as shown in your list.
+Similar to done, you can mark an assignment as not done by specifying the assignment's `INDEX` shown in your list.

-You can unmark `one` done assignment at a time.
 Here is an example with steps for you to follow:

-1) If you have **accidentally** marked the assignment with the name "Essay" as done, you can simply enter `undone 2` into the command line based on the index labelled in the figure.
+1) If you realised that the "Essay" assignment has been marked as done accidentally, you can simply enter `undone 2` into the Command Box. `2` refers to the `INDEX` of the assignment as shown in the figure below.

    ![UserGuideUndoneCommandIndex](images/UserGuideUndoneCommandIndex.PNG)
-   *Figure 25: `Index` of assignment labelled*
+   *Figure 25: Finding the `INDEX` of the assignment*

 <div style="page-break-after: always;"></div>

-2) The green tick associated to the assignment is no longer displayed as shown in the diagram below.
+2) The green tick associated to the assignment is no longer displayed as shown in the figure below.

    ![UserGuideUndoneCommandTickRemoval](images/UserGuideUndoneCommandTickRemoval.PNG)
-   *Figure 26: Deleted green tick labelled*
+   *Figure 26: Tick associated to assignment is no longer displayed*

-3) A message that includes the information of your assignment marked as not done will be displayed in the Command Box.
+3) A message containing the information of your assignment marked as not done will be displayed in the Message Box.

    ![UserGuideUndoneCommandSuccess](images/UserGuideUndoneCommandSuccess.PNG)
-   *Figure 27: Message shown in Command Box labelled*
+   *Figure 27: Message shown in Message Box*

 <div markdown="block" class="alert alert-primary">

  **:clipboard: Pointers to note:**<br>
-* Assignments are marked as **not done by default**.
+* All your assignments are marked as **not done by default**.
-* The index must be present.
-For example, `undone` without any index is invalid.
+* You must include at least one `INDEX`.
+For example, entering `undone` without any `INDEX` is invalid.
-* The index **must be found in your assignment list**.
+* The `INDEX` that you include **must be found in your assignment list**.
 </div>

 <div style="page-break-after: always;"></div>